A-Tione/vue-cli/packages/@vue/cli-plugin-typescript/README.md

 This plugin can be used alongside `@vue/cli-plugin-babel`.
 When used with Babel, this plugin will output ES2015 and delegate the rest to Babel for auto polyfill based on browser targets.

+## Injected Commands

+If opted to use [TSLint](https://palantir.github.io/tslint/) during project creation, `vue-cli-service lint` will be injected.

 ## Caching

 [cache-loader](https://github.com/webpack-contrib/cache-loader) is enabled by default and cache is stored in `<projectRoot>/node_modules/.cache/ts-loader`.